Trauma & Grief Center

 With support from the New York Life Foundation, and in partnership with the National Child Traumatic Stress Network, Dr. Kaplow and her colleagues have developed a series of handouts for parents and caregivers to help support children facing bereavement, including in the context of the pandemic.

-Trauma & Grief Online Learning Center
+Trauma & Grief Virtual Learning Library

 - teachers and school personnel